Wheat free glossary

 Because this website is primarily wheat free there are items listed in the glossary that contain gluten, therefore please check carefully if you are suffering from celiac disease as these will not be suitable for you.

 And important to remember, whether you suffer from wheat allergy or intolerance, or celiac disease, always check the ingredients listed on packets every time you buy a product as manufacturers do change their ingredients, often on a whim.
-Obviously this glossary is not exhaustive, if you have anything that you would like to add please use our contact form, we'd be pleased to receive any suggestions.
+Obviously this glossary is not exhaustive.

 • yes— Yes with caution